phoeniex/PoringKit/README.md

 ### Custom Element

-**PoringKit** also support custom element to be theme-able. start by add **PoringStyleElement** protocol into class (Only support `UIAppearance` class).
+**PoringKit** support custom element to be style-able.
+Starting by add **PoringStyleElement** protocol into the class (Only support `UIAppearance` class).
-Next, implement `apply` function to theme this element.
+Next, implement `apply` function to style this element.
 In this function will receive JSON Data of element.
-You can use `Codable` protocol for extract JSON Data to JSON Object.
+You can use `Codable` in Swift 4 for extract JSON Data to JSON Object.

 ```swift
 class CustomTextField: UITextField, PoringStyleElement {